Devil's Claw

 This review may contain spoilers.
 Read at your own discretion if you haven't finished the book yet.

-Fans of the Joanna Brady series will find this to be a particularly intense and personal installment.
-Perfect for readers who enjoy mysteries with strong emotional cores, stories about strong women facing difficult challenges, and procedurals that don't shy away from exploring their protagonist's personal life.
+Perfect for: Fans of the Joanna Brady series, readers who enjoy mysteries with strong emotional cores, anyone who appreciates procedurals that don't neglect their protagonist's personal life.

 You Might Also Like